top of page

 Location: The Institute of Group Analysis, London

-Mirek Boniecki is a Group Analytic Psychotherapist and Clinical Lead for MBT at Berkshire Healthcare NHS Foundation Trust.
-He has extensive experience working in the NHS across various teams and services, including psychotherapy, eating disorders, and personality disorders.
-Mirek has also supervised clinical teams delivering MBT and SCM.
-He is a qualified supervisor through the Institute of Group Analysis and Anna Freud.
-He completed the Elizabeth Garrett Anderson Programme at the NHS Leadership Academy and holds an MSc in Leadership in Healthcare.
-His interests include co-production, organisational dynamics, and how mentalizing working systems can enhance person-centred and collaborative care.
+Mirek is a qualified supervisor through the Institute of Group Analysis and Anna Freud.
+He completed the Elizabeth Garrett Anderson Programme at the NHS Leadership Academy and obtained an MSc in Leadership in Healthcare.
+He is interested in coproduction, organisational dynamics and how mentalising working systems can contribute to delivering person-centred and collaborative care.

 Who Should Attend?